arduino/arduino-builder/README.md

 * `-debug-level`: Optional, defaults to "5".
 Used for debugging.
 Set it to 10 when submitting an issue.

-* `-ide-version`: Optional, defaults to "10600".
+* `-core-api-version`: Optional, defaults to "10600".
 The version of the Arduino IDE which is using this tool.

 * `-logger`: Optional, can be "human" or "machine".
 Defaults to "human".
 If "machine", messages emitted will be in a format which the Arduino IDE understands and that it uses for I18N.